Make an Appointment

 Self-disclosure and confidentiality at the Writing Centre

-Academic assignments, course progress, and matters of a personal and private nature can be discussed with advisors, coaches or tutors in Student Affairs (the Writing Centre is an academic unit of Student Affairs).
+Academic assignments, course progress, and matters of a personal and private nature are kept confidential in Student Affairs (the Writing Centre is an academic unit of Student Affairs).
 Your discussion will be considered confidential with three exceptions:

 - When an advisor, coach or tutor believes that you may be at risk of harm to yourself or someone else;